 (4) culturally responsive treatment practices.

-(e) Within 90 days of first providing direct contact services to a child client, a clinical trainee, mental health practitioner, mental health certified family peer specialist, mental health certified peer specialist, or mental health behavioral aide must receive training about the topics in clauses (1) to (5).
+(e) Within 90 days of first providing direct contact services to a child client, mental health practitioner, mental health certified family peer specialist, mental health certified peer specialist, or mental health behavioral aide must receive training about the topics in clauses (1) to (5).
 This training must address the developmental characteristics of each child served by the license holder and address the needs of each child in the context of the child's family, support system, and culture.
 Training topics must include:

 (1) trauma-informed care and secondary trauma, including adverse childhood experiences (ACEs);